 The organic matter that is inserted into the soil will be bonded in it and with it the carbon of which it consists.
 If the soil is managed correctly afterwards, the carbon may stay in it for thousands of years.
 “This process is called biological carbon sequestration and is most effective when soils have been depleted of its carbon and nutrients because of preceding mismanagement”, Ruge summarizes.

 For Melitta as international coffee company it is important to contribute to the sustainability challenges in the coffee sector, says Stefan Dierks, Director Sustainability at Melitta Group: “We believe that with this commitment we will find holistic solutions to the manifold ecological and economic challenges.
 Ideally, we manage, for example, to significantly reduce the use of artificial fertilizers in coffee cultivation and optimize the carbon balance of production systems.”

 However, the concept is to customize the outcome in order to apply it in in other coffee production areas.
 In 2020 world coffee harvests reached nearly 172 million bags of coffee which sums up to 10.32 m metric tons.
-In Brazil, the biggest coffee producer globally, production in 2017 has resulted in approximately 3.37 m tons of organic waste besides different kinds of inorganic wastes.
+In Brazil, the biggest coffee producer globally, production in 2017 has resulted in approximately 3.37 m tons of organic waste (according to ibid) besides different kinds of inorganic wastes.
 Figures of this scale make it safe to claim that cheap, reliable and sustainable methods of recycling organic waste from coffee production have a lot of potential if they can contribute significantly to overall productivity.
 Bearing this in mind it is easy to imagine that a comprehensive handbook on waste management in coffee production derived from practical experiences can become a powerful tool for everybody in the industry on the way to a circular sustainable economy in the sector.